breeProgram/Amazon_Vine_Analysis/README.md

 ![vine_review_table](https://user-images.githubusercontent.com/56700719/163690555-79518743-61fd-4824-b817-b988e8de3d97.JPG)

--The percentage of a paid review with 5-stars was 0.31% by taking paid 5-star over total 5-star reviews.
+- The percentage of a paid review with 5-stars was 0.31% by taking paid 5-star over total 5-star reviews.
--The percentage of a non-paid review with 5-stars was 99.7% by taking unpaid 5-star over total 5-star reviews.
+- The percentage of a non-paid review with 5-stars was 99.7% by taking unpaid 5-star over total 5-star reviews.

 ### pgAdmin Analysis
 ![all_total_vine](https://user-images.githubusercontent.com/56700719/163690623-02209341-2530-45e3-83da-52176d61fc59.JPG)

--The first query was to find the total amount of reviews in the dataset and compare it to the total amount of Vine reviews.
+- The first query was to find the total amount of reviews in the dataset and compare it to the total amount of Vine reviews.
 There seem to be a disproportionate amount of Vine reviews with 4,290 compared to the total amount of reviews with 1,785,886 in this dataset.

 ![avg_vine_star](https://user-images.githubusercontent.com/56700719/163690634-84a0c598-a89f-4cd3-8b6a-aa6b8abdf700.JPG)

--Second query shows that all Vine reviews average out to be little over 4 stars.
+- Second query shows that all Vine reviews average out to be little over 4 stars.

 ![vine_review_dates](https://user-images.githubusercontent.com/56700719/163690647-36afc4d1-586f-443f-b97e-6268ca24180e.JPG)

--The last query is to show the range of dates from 2007 to 2015, when the Vine program was used in this dataset.
+- The last query is to show the range of dates from 2007 to 2015, when the Vine program was used in this dataset.

 ## Summary
 After reviewing these results there does not seem to be enough evidence to show that the Vine program provided any biasness toward a product’s review.
 It should also be considered that there was barely any amount of Vine reviews compared to the total amount of review in this specific dataset.
 This dataset centered around video games, and I would recommend that other dataset be explored to create a more thorough analysis as well as exploring the affect Vine customers had on verified purchases.